An Explanation Of Invoice Finance Offer Letters

 For these reasons, the following suggestions may prove useful to you when looking for the key points within a letter of offer and comparing offers:

-- Minimum Fee Levels – If you have a minimum fee, make sure it is realistic.
+6. Minimum Fee Levels – If you have a minimum fee, make sure it is realistic.
 Typically, we expect a minimum fee to be around 80% of either your existing annual turnover or projected turnover (for new companies).
-A quick and easy way of establishing what turnover you have to achieve in order to exceed the minimum fee is to divide the service fee by the minimum fee (whether this is a minimum monthly, quarterly or annual fee).
+A quick and easy way of establishing what turnover you have to achieve to exceed the minimum fee is to divide the service fee by the minimum fee (whether this is a minimum monthly, quarterly or annual fee).
 This will enable you to work out if the minimum fee will be a problem or not.

-- Disbursements – Again, with the move to greater transparency, this cost element has become a real talking point over the last few years.
+7. Disbursements – Again, with the move to greater transparency, this cost element has become a real talking point over the last few years.
 As a result, many providers now clearly show what, if any, disbursements, they can and will charge as part of the facility.
-It is therefore important that you review the disbursement list to establish 1) what is relevant and 2) calculate the actual cost this will add to your standard fees.
+It is therefore important that you review the disbursement list to establish 1) what is relevant and 2) calculate the actual cost which will add to your standard fees.
 In some instances, an offer that has lower mainstream costs (service and discount fees) can end up being more expensive just because of the disbursement fees.

 More Help